Didero/DideRobot/README.md

 * serverAdmins: A list of user addresses and/or nicknames of people that are allowed to call important commands that affect the bot on this server, like 'quit' and changing the bot's nickname.
 Also gives 'serverAdmins' and 'channelAdmins' permissions.
 Only put nicknames in this list if you are sure nobody can impersonate that nick
 * channelAdmins: A list of user addresses and/or nicknames of people that are allowed to call important commands that affect the bot on channels, like 'leave', or adding things to watch to Watcher modules.
 Also gives 'channelAdmins' permissions.
 Only put nicknames in this list if you are sure nobody can impersonate that nick
 * userIgnoreList: A list of user addresses and/or nicknames that the bot should ignore commands from.
 Useful if there are other bots in a channel to prevent accidental command calls
-* commandWhitelist: Only the commands in this list are allowed to respond to messages on this server.
-Should be the exact same name as the command filename.
-Supercedes the blacklist
+* commandAllowlist: Only the commands in this list are allowed to respond to messages on this server.
+List entries should be the exact same name as the command filename.
+Supercedes the blocklist
-* commandBlacklist: The commands are not allowed to respond to messages on this server.
-Should be the exact same name as the command filename.
-If a command whitelist is also provided, this field is ignored
+* commandBlocklist: These commands are not allowed to respond to messages on this server.
+List entries should be the exact same name as the command filename.
+If a command allowlist is also provided, this field is ignored
 * textDecoration: An optional field.
 If provided and set to anything but 'irc', all text decorations, like bold and colours, are removed from all the bot output.
 Useful for servers or channels that don't support or discourage text decorations

 ### 4) Starting The Bot